0x643B9F/CSE278SectionB/README.md

-# CSE278SectionB
+# CSE278SectionB Readme

-This is a demo For Section B
+This is a directory used to hold my CSE278 Labs/Programs.

-This is the modification from the CEC server.

-Modified on the website.

-Hello again, I'm pushing this from Linux on the CEC Server!